Be Fit. Be Well. Be…A Core Powerhouse.

 - Increased strength without unwanted bulk

-- Increased core strength, stability and peripheral mobility
+- Increased core strength, stability

 - Improved fitness levels which may help prevent injury

 - Greater ease of movement through a full range

 - Heightened body awareness and mindfulness of movement

 - Added variety as a complement to other forms of exercise

 No. Pilates strengthens and lengthens the entire body; however, a focus of the exercise is to keep the core stable and strong.
 A key benefit of Pilates is that it focuses on individual postural issues and helps each person unravel their own unique muscular imbalances to create a healthy body.